 Before the start of the academic year, employees will be asked to affirm that they read and understand the conditions outlined in the Knox Together pledge.
 Failure to meet or uphold the Knox Together pledge could lead to corrective action according to the College’s normal procedures for addressing workplace performance issues.

-No. Employees should not return to campus until they are symptom- and fever-free for a minimum of 72 hours or until they have received a negative test result.
-See a list of symptoms of COVID-19.
+No. Employees should not return to campus until they are symptom and fever free for a minimum of 72 hours or until they have received a negative test result.
+See a list of COVID-19 symptoms.

 Yes.
-Knox College provides an Employee Assistance Program through Precedence Inc. that allows for up to five free mental health counseling visits each calendar year to all employees, legal spouses and domestic partners, and legal dependents under the age of 24.
+Knox College provides benefit-eligible employees an Employee Assistance Program through Precedence Inc. that allows for up to five free mental health counseling visits each calendar year.
 Please contact Human Resources for additional information.